SolubilityGroup/Solubility_Models_Library/README.md

 # Solubility Models

-Solubility Models is a module of the Thermodinamic Solution Library for the calculation of fit parameters, statistics and graphical representation of calculated and experimental values of models such as :
+Solubility Models is a module of the Thermodinamic Solution Library for the calculation of fit parameters, statisticians and graphical representation of calculated values and experimental values of models such as :

 - Modified Apelblat
 - van't Hoff